YASHVIU/Python-chat-app/README.md

 # Python-chat-app

 An application which enables Visually Imapired people to communicate (Chat).
-I uses a client to client communication model.
+It uses a client to client communication model.
 Initially when the user opens the application, the interface reads out  all the steps, for eg - System : Please say Yes to open adn No to continue.
 System: You have got 5 notifications.
 Would you like to check those?